 France and Shashamane-based Shasha Records also made an impactful appearance on the night, having recently opened their very own guest house in the heart of Shashamane.
 Other highlights included Ethiopia-based sounds Kings Highway and Dragon Slayer Sound System, plus Umojo Sound from Kenya, to name just a few!

-Accompanying the sounds in uplifting the vibration on the night were a selection of artists, most notably the humbly inspiring Teddy Dan, the mystic, lion-footed visionary, Ras Kawintseb, both based in Shashamane, Ras Timothy-I out of the USA, Massa JahDen out of Cameroon and Ethiopia, and more; too many to mention, in fact!
+Accompanying the sounds in uplifting the vibration on the night were a selection of artists, most notably the humbly inspiring Teddy Dan, the mystic, lion-footed visionary, Ras Kawintseb, both based in Shashamane, Ras I-Timothy out of the USA, Massa JahDen out of Cameroon and Ethiopia, Sister Arlene Naphtali, based in Ethiopia, and more; too many to mention, in fact!

 Both nights of Addis Dub Club’s first chapter were booming with strong energy and unity and it was a true joy to see and to greet so many like-minded individuals, all present to hold a positive, united vibration and give thanks for life and togetherness, and usher in prayers for the unity and prosperous future of the Land of Origins, the Promised Land, Ethiopia.

 Addis Dub Club: Chapter 1 was only the beginning of something massive.
-Chapter 2 of Addis Dub Club will be taking place on African Liberation Day, which falls on May 25th, 2019.
+Chapter 2 of Addis Dub Club is scheduled to take place in November 2019, in association with the anniversary Coronation Day on November 2nd.

 For more information, follow King Shiloh Sound System, Ababa Jahnoy Sound System and the Great Ethiopian Sound System Festival on Facebook.

-All photos taken by Ras Abi Tsigie of Ras Abi Studio, apart from African Wendem & Static Levi, photographed by Zion Heights intern Ephrem Berhanu.
+All photos taken by Ras Abi Tsigie, of Ras Abi Studio, and Shiloh engineer Mati Ital-Youth, apart from African Wendem & Static Levi, photographed by Zion Heights intern Ephrem Berhanu.

 Read about 2018's Great Ethiopian Sound System Festival here, and follow Zion Heights for more updates, news & snippets from the Promised Land.